 Compliance with evolving standards.
 Reporting guidelines evolve.
 PRISMA 2020 (Page et al., 2021) introduced significant changes from the original 2009 PRISMA statement, including new flow diagram requirements, expanded reporting items, and updated guidance on synthesis methods.
 Cochrane Handbook methodology (Higgins et al., 2023) is also regularly updated.
 Professional services stay current with these changes so that your manuscript reflects the latest standards at the time of submission, rather than outdated guidance that could trigger reviewer criticism.

 For researchers weighing the decision, consider this: a $895 systematic review service delivers a publication-ready manuscript that would cost $10,000 to $141,194 to produce in-house.
-The savings in time, salary costs, and opportunity costs make professional services the most efficient path for the majority of researchers.
-Get a free quote to see exactly what your project would cost.
+The savings in time, salary costs, and opportunity costs make professional services the most efficient path for the majority of researchers. speak with our methodology experts today to see exactly what your project would cost.

 Before committing to a systematic review project, use our free research tools to scope your review, estimate complexity, and plan your methodology:

-- PRISMA flow diagram generator.
+- our prisma flow diagram generator.
 Create a PRISMA 2020-compliant flow diagram to visualize your expected screening process and estimate the volume of records you will handle.

-- Search strategy builder.
+- interactive search strategy builder.
 Build Boolean search queries for PubMed, Embase, and other databases to estimate the number of records your review will retrieve.

 - PICO framework generator.
 Structure your research question using the Population, Intervention, Comparison, Outcome framework to define clear eligibility criteria.

-- Risk of bias assessment tool.
+- free risk of bias assessment tool.
 Explore how RoB 2, Newcastle-Ottawa Scale, and other quality appraisal instruments work so you understand what your review will require.

 These tools are free to use with no account required.
-They can help you prepare a more informed brief when you request a quote for your systematic review project.
+They can help you prepare a more informed brief when you consult with our research specialists for your systematic review project.
 You can also explore our evidence synthesis services to see how systematic reviews fit alongside scoping reviews, meta-analyses, and other research support offerings.